Skip to main content

 kubectl apply -f slurm-prolog-configmap.yaml

 This step creates the ConfigMap in your cluster, but doesn’t activate it in SUNK yet.
-We’ll do that in the section below.
+You activate it in Configure SUNK to use the scripts.

 Create an epilog ConfigMap

 Creating an epilog ConfigMap is similar to creating the prolog.
-Here’s an example epilog script that will be executed after every job:
+Here’s an example epilog script that runs after every job:

 #!/usr/bin/env bash